-Pasticcerica Venezia SNC
+1. Pasticcerica Venezia SNC

 Contra Pescaria 4, 36100 Vicenza

-Antica Pasticceria Sorarù
+2. Antica Pasticceria Sorarù

-Stepping through the front door of Antica Pasticceria Sorarù is akin to walking into a sweet shop from the past.
+Locals know it as Sorarù so there’s no need to repeat the full name.
 As the name suggest, its antique look and design is a sweet slice of nostalgia.
 In fact, it almost reminds me of the sweet shop from the classic film, Willy Wonka and the Chocolate Factory.

-Glass jars filled with old favourite sweets like cinnamon line the brass shelves.
-On the wooden counter are even more goodies to tempt you with.
-Sweet brioche type bread rolls with prosciutto and cheese, or simply cheese; the danger here is that they’re small enough in size, you’ll want more than one.
+Glass jars filled with boiled sweets line the brass shelves.
+On the wooden counter are even more goodies with which to tempt you.
+Sorarù also sells sweet brioche type bread rolls with prosciutto and cheese, or just cheese.
+The danger here is that they’re small enough in size, you’ll want to eat more than one.

 Piazetta Palladio 17, Vicenza